-- Death of primary or one of the bread winners – Need less to say this one event can take you from home to street.
+- The death of primary or one of the breadwinners – Needless to say this one event can take you from home to street.
 Did you check the nomination and beneficiary info of your working spouse’s investments.
 Do you know if the primary bread winner has sufficient life insurance coverage?

-- Job loss – This one I have lived through, and I thought I had a plan, but believe me, it was not in enough detail, and the more you plan, or think about this, the less gut wrenching it can be if it happens to you (or your spouse).
-I assumed I was going to get a “settlement” for getting laid off, which I did, but folks who got hit a month after I did, ended up with nothing, and those folks really were in deep trouble, can you deal with that kind of disaster?
+- Job loss – This one I have lived through, and I thought I had a plan, but, the plan was not detailed enough.
+More you plan, or think about this, the less gut wrenching it can be if it happens to you (or your spouse).
+I assumed I was going to get a “settlement” for getting laid off, which I did, but folks who got hit a month after I did ended up with nothing, and those folks really were in deep trouble, can you deal with that kind of disaster?

-- Divorce – Divorce can spell a financial doom for either parties.
+- Divorce – Divorce can spell a financial doom for either party.
 It’s better that you both understand your families finances, investments and checking account details

-- Law suits – This is another trigger for financial failures, specially if your profession attracts law suits, any financial ruling against you could ruin your life long savings and other assets.
+- Lawsuits – This is another trigger for financial failures, especially if your profession attracts lawsuits, any financial ruling against you could ruin your life long savings and other assets.

-Back up financial plans should center around insurance, beneficiary, nominee and alternative investment or saving options.
-An ideal and full proof backup plan should also consider option for alternate employment in case of job loss.
-Most importantly, backup financial plan should be in writing.
+Backup financial plans should center around insurance, beneficiary, nominee and alternative investment or savings options.
+An ideal and full proof backup plan should also consider the option for alternate employment in case of job loss.
+Most importantly, this backup financial plan should be in writing.